 Follow an instruction that has two parts, such as, 'Pick up the hoop and carry it to the playground.'

-Continue to learn a variety of nursery rhymes and songs, such as 'Two Little Dicky Birds' and 'The Days of the Week.'
 Start a conversation with an adult or peer and continue it for multiple turns.

 Talk about ways that we can be healthy, such as eating fruit and vegetables and brushing our teeth twice daily.